Shahaf-F-S/Shahaf-F-S/README.md

 I was also a mentor of an FLL team and a member of an FRC team.

-#### Fun fact: In my native language, the meaning of my name is a seagull 🪽, but don't worry, it's not really a rare name where I live.
+#### Fun fact: In my native language, the meaning of my name is a seagull 🪽, sounds bad, but it's not really a rare name where I live.

 My main fields in software development are:
 - Finance, Quantitative Programming, and Algorithmic Trading